 Be nice.
 Or else.

-Geneva Freelance Photographer Joined almost 3 years ago
+Geneva Freelance Photographer Joined about 3 years ago

 In that case it's just public figures or brands who paid for it apparently (Netflix)